dnth/DEIMKit/README.md

 <div align="center">
 <img src="assets/logo.png" alt="DEIMKit Logo" width="400">

-<h4>DEIMKit is a Python package that provides a wrapper for <a href="https://github.com/ShihuaHuang95/DEIM">DEIM: DETR with Improved Matching for Fast Convergence</a>.
-Check out the original repo for more details.</h4>
+<p>DEIMKit is a Python package that provides a wrapper for <a href="https://github.com/ShihuaHuang95/DEIM">DEIM: DETR with Improved Matching for Fast Convergence</a>.
+Check out the original repo for more details.</p>
 </div>

 ## Why DEIMKit?